-Office hours: Thurs 8:00-10:00 or by appointment
+Office hours: Wed 12:00-2:00 or by appointment

 If you think you have a question that could be answered by the teaching assistants, please try them first.
-If your last name begins with A-I, contact Nicole Cummins; if your last name begins with J-Q, contact Jennfer Gomez; if your last name begins with R-Z, contact Marina Rosenthal.
+If your last name begins with A-I, contact Candice Mottweiler; if your last name begins with J-Q, contact Jeffrey Peterson; if your last name begins with R-Z, contact Dorianne Wright.
+Contacting your assigned GTF is preferred, but feel free to attend the office hours that work best for you if your schedule is constrained.

-Course Content: This course covers experimental approaches to the study of the human mind and brain.
+Course Content: Mind & Brain is part of a two-course sequence (with Mind & Society, PSY202) that provides an overview of introductory psychology.
+This course covers experimental approaches to the study of the human mind and brain.
 Topics covered include the organization of the nervous system, sensation, perception, attention, learning, memory, and language.